 - Never leave your Pomeranian wet.

 - A human hairdryer may be used, and it is a great idea to get your Pomeranian used to the noise of the hairdryer from a young age.
-Be very careful, use a low setting, and be aware of the dryer's heat.
-When your puppy is older, consider purchasing a hair dryer designed for dogs.
+Be careful, use a low setting, and know the dryer’s heat.
+When your puppy is older, consider purchasing a hair dryer for dogs.

 - Trimming of hair around the anus for cleanliness is recommended.